 Several recent surveys of economists, including those by Bloomberg and by Bankrate, have put the odds of a recession in the next year at a coin toss.
 Large financial institutions like Wells Fargo and Bank of America have grown increasingly pessimistic in their recent economic forecasts.

 "It doesn't preoccupy me, but I think the chance of a recession some time in the next 24 months is high," Goldman Sachs CEO David Solomon said in an interview this month with NPR.

 That means the U.S. could see widespread layoffs – even as inflation is still high, and Americans are paying higher prices for things like food and gas.

-The Fed’s goal with the interest rate hikes, today and down the road, is bringing the inflation rate down to 2%, while keeping unemployment around 4%.
-(That would be higher than the current rate of 3.6%.
-“We’re not looking to have a higher unemployment rate, but I would certainly look at that as a successful outcome,” Powell said.)
+The Fed's goal with the interest rate hikes, today and down the road, is to reach more equilibrium in the economy — meaning an inflation rate closer to 2%, and unemployment around 4%.
+(Even though that could mean higher unemployment than the current rate of 3.6%, Powell has said he would "certainly look at that as a successful outcome.")

 If they're able to achieve that, that means they were successful at their goal of a soft landing — or a "soft-ish landing," as Powell put it in May.